Zixuanqin1897/MRA_FNO_Diffusion/README.md

 ## *Functional Multi-Reference Alignment: A Framework with Fourier Neural Operator and Bispectrum-Guided Diffusion Posteriors*

-This repository contains the implementation of my ongoing research project: *Functional Multi-Reference Alignment using Fourier Neural Operators and bispectrum-guided diffusion posteriors*.
+This repository contains the implementation of my ongoing research project: *Functional Multi-Reference Alignment: A Framework with Fourier Neural Operator and Bispectrum-Guided Diffusion Posteriors*.
 This work is conducted under the supervision of **Prof. Daniel Sanz-Alonso**.

 The project is actively under development, and the codebase will continue to be updated and refined.
 Please check back regularly for improvements, additional features, and reproducible experiment pipelines.